imflikk/Exfiller/README.md

 It is **NOT** stealthy at all at the moment, as seen above where 500+ DNS requests are sent in a matter of seconds.

-**NOTE**: Currently needs to be built in .NET Core as a standalone app in a single file or there will be dependency errors due to the NuGet packages used for command-line arguments and DNS clients.
+**NOTE**: The C# version currently needs to be built in .NET Core as a standalone app in a single file or there will be dependency errors due to the NuGet packages used for command-line arguments and DNS clients.
 This unfortunately results in a 30mb file, but I'm not sure of a way around this as the built-in DNS queries for .NET don't allow specifying a DNS server other than the system defaults.

 # Usage
+The PowerShell version does not currently support using a different port and defaults to UDP 53.

 ```bash
 Exfiller.exe --help